Miklos Kanitz: After the war

 The family went to Kanitz's paternal grandfather's home.
-His grandparents, Shamu and Gisella (Weiss) Kanitz, had been taken to Auschwitz and their home had been ransacked, so there was nothing inside, and no food available anywhere.
+His grandparents, Shamu and Gisella Kanitz (née Weiss), had been taken to Auschwitz and their home had been ransacked, so there was nothing inside, and no food available anywhere.
 "There were dead horses lying in the streets, and people were carving them up where they lay and taking the meat home.
 And that's what we lived on ... we ate horse, we ate donkey, we ate, I don't know what else we ate."
 The Kanitzs discovered that 100 members of the extended family had been killed.

 In December 1945, Kanitz's father came home and joined the Communist Party, becoming party secretary for their part of the city, and later deputy minister of industry for Hungary.
 János Nagy was arrested along with other Arrow Cross Party members.
 The local party secretaries acted as judge and jury, and so Mrs. Nagy approached Kanitz's father to beg for her son's life, but he refused to help, and János Nagy was hanged.

 She had saved my mother, brother and me, so now she asked my father to save her son in return.
 But my father refused.
 This caused a real family problem because my mother wanted him to do it, but he wouldn't.
 He said that saving three Jews does not wash the blood off someone who has probably killed hundreds.